oupala/apaxy/README.md

 Apaxy requires an Apache(2.2.11+) enabled HTTP server.

+### Quick Start
+If you would like, you can automate the installation of Apaxy with the included `apaxy-configure.sh` script.

+To get started, first open `apaxy.config` in your favorite editor:

+	$ vim apaxy.config

+Edit the WEB_ROOT and INSTALL_DIRECTORY variables to correspond to your server's settings, then save and exit.

+Then run the configuration script as a user that can write to the install directory.
+With Apache, this would be the `www-data` user:

+	$ sudo -u www-data ./apaxy-configure.sh

+The files will be copied to the web server directory, and modified automatically based on the settings specified.

+### Manual Install

 Let's assume you have a folder named `share` in your server root directory (the path thus being `http://mywebsite.com/share`) that you'd like to use as your listing directory:

 * [Download](https://github.com/AdamWhitcroft/Apaxy/archive/master.zip) and unzip Apaxy